 Decentralized Storage - Is it the future of data storage?

-By: Zaw Min Htet (Backend Software Engineer)25 October 2021
+By: Zaw Min Htet (Backend Software Engineer)

 The adoption of cloud computing and cloud storage has been increasingly popular among enterprises.
 Cloud services offer better scalability, accessibility, agility, performance, and durability over on-premise or traditional web servers.
 Thus, many people and organizations host their systems and store their data in the cloud.